Partial Identification in Matching Models for the Marriage Market: Identification

-For any $\tilde{x}\in \mathcal{X}$ with $\tilde{x}<x$, the difference $\bar{U}_x-\bar{U}_{\tilde{x}}$ denotes the gain in expected utility obtained by reaching education level $x$ instead of $\tilde{x}$.
+For any $\tilde{x}\in \mathcal{X}$ with $\tilde{x}<x$, the difference $\Delta_{x\tilde{x}}(U)\equiv \bar{U}_x-\bar{U}_{\tilde{x}}$ denotes the gain in expected utility from reaching education level $x$ instead of $\tilde{x}$.
 Therefore, it represents the marital {\it education} premium.
-When $x=r$, such a difference is called the marital {\it college} premium.
-These quantities have received particular interest because they capture the value of human capital on the marriage market (\hyperlink{Chiappori5}{Chiappori, Iyigun, and Weiss, 2009}; \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss, 2017}).
-As shown in \hyperlink{Galichon_Salanie}{Galichon and Salani\'e (2020)}, the marital education premium is equal to
+When $x=r,$ a college degree, and $\tilde{x}=r-1$, such a difference is called the marital {\it college} premium.
+These quantities have received particular attention because they capture the value of human capital on the marriage market (\hyperlink{Chiappori5}{Chiappori, Iyigun, and Weiss, 2009}; \hyperlink{CSW}{CSW}).
+As shown in \hyperlink{Galichon_Salanie}{GS}, the marital education premium is equal to